2018 CLM & Business Insurance Retail, Restaurant & Hospitality Conference

 -In certain states the law requires drivers carry a CDL or Commercial Drivers’ License, depending on vehicle, but there are exceptions.
 State law can vary and federal law is also in play, so knowing the intricacies of these laws will help a risk manager or attorney deem if the company is complying with the law.

 -The best way to handle the issues tied to an accident is to get in front of it.
 That means working with your broker, carrier, and various counsels to vet experts before dealing with a serious accident.

-Liquor Liability: Accident Investigation, Preservation of Evidence and Loss Prevention 11:50 AM -12:50 PM
+Session 2 - Liquor Liability: Accident Investigation, Preservation of Evidence and Loss Prevention

 The panelists will provide an overview of the liquor liability laws throughout the United States with a focus on the risks faced by restaurants, catering halls, bars and other hospitality providers.
 The panel will provide some Dos and Don'ts to avoid and/or minimize accidents that may cause these establishments to incur substantial economic losses.
 The panel will also provide some best practices to be taken following an alleged occurrence including the interviews of claimants, the identification of witnesses, the preparation of accident reports and the preservation of evidence.
 The discussion will emphasize unique coverage issues related to these claims, additional insured issues and just how critical post-accident investigation, video surveillance and other photographic evidence are to the successful defense of these claims.
 The benefits of alternative dispute resolution including arbitration and mediation will also be discussed.